 The naturalization ceremony is the final stage of the naturalization process to become a US citizen.
+The ceremony takes place on a predetermined date notofied to you via mail by USCIS.
 During your naturalization ceremony, you will take the Oath of Allegiance, after which you will receive your Certificate of Naturalization.
 Taking the oath is an integral part of completing the process of becoming an American citizen.

 There are two types of ceremonies: